From regular black holes to horizonless objects: quasi-normal modes, instabilities and spectroscopy: Results

 \subsection{Summary}

 The results for the two families of regular models presents some differences.
-For what regards test-field perturbations, the SV spacetime seems to be a better mimicker since, given a certain value of the regularizing parameter $\ell$, its spectrum is more similar to the Schwarzschild one.
+For what regards test-field perturbations, the SV spacetime seems to be a better mimicker since, given a certain value of the regularizing parameter $\ell$, its spectrum is more similar to the Schwarzschild one (i.e~$|{(\omega_{SV}-\omega_S})/{\omega_S}|< |({\omega_{Bard}-\omega_S})/{\omega_S}|$).
 We must say however that, for SV, $\ell$ can span a bigger intervals of values and thus the spectrum can reach higher deviations from Schwarzschild in the imaginary part (some numerical examples are reported in \cref{TabCorr}).
-Furthermore the corrections to the real part of the frequency in the RBHs branch are negative while for the Bardeen spacetime are positive.
-For what regards full gravitational perturbations instead, the real part of the frequency for SV RBHs presents stronger deviations from the Schwarzschild one in the axial sector.
+Furthermore the corrections to the real part of the frequency in the RBHs branch are negative (except for $s=1$) while for the Bardeen spacetime are always positive.
+The reason for this is clear in Schutz-Will WKB approximation \cite{Schutz:1985km} in which $\omega_R \sim V(r_{peak})^{1/2}$ (where $r_{peak}$ is the location of the maximum of the potential).
+Indeed, compared to the Schwarzschild spacetime, the peak of the potential in the SV spacetime is smaller, whereas in the Bardeen spacetime it is higher.
+This holds for any spin s of the perturbation except for $s=1$.
+Indeed, for this value of the spin, in the test-field approximation $V^{\textrm{SV}}=V^{\textrm{Schw}}$ and the small positive corrections in the QNMs of the SV spacetime are only due to the different location of the peak in tortoise coordinates.\\ For what regards full gravitational perturbations instead, the real part of the frequency for SV RBHs presents stronger deviations from the Schwarzschild one in the axial sector.

 For both families of regular models, in the ultracompact branch we found long living modes associated to the trapping of perturbations near the stable photon sphere.
 The damping time grows exponentially with the harmonic number and it is longer for values of the regularization parameter near the extremal case, that is for more compact configurations.
 This is not surprising, a more efficient trapping is expected in these cases since there is more distance between the two photon spheres and a deeper potential well.
+The aforementioned conclusions stand robust within our framework; however, it is crucial to note that they may be influenced by potential interactions between the test field and matter (e.g., through an absorption coefficient).
+This consideration is particularly significant as the stable photon sphere seats comfortably within the region where the matter stress-energy tensor is non-negligible~\cite{Carballo-Rubio:2022nuj}.

-We also found that the isospectrality between the axial and the polar sector is broken for both families, mainly in the real part of the frequencies, with deviations that, as expected, are greater for greater values of the regularization parameter.
+Finally, we also found that the isospectrality between the axial and the polar sector is broken for both families, mainly in the real part of the frequencies, with deviations that, as expected, are greater for greater values of the regularization parameter.